corelight/Corelight-Ansible-Roles/README.md

 - The corelight.yml playbook will include both the corelight-software-sensor and corelight-suricata-update roles.
 If you have software sensors in your inventory, this is the recommended playbook to run.
 - The sw-sensor-install.yml playbook will include the corelight-software-sensor role.
 It will install and configure the Software Sensor.
 - The sw-sensor-update.yml playbook will also include the corelight-software-sensor role.
 However, it will only update the Software Sensor config.
 It will not install anything.
-- The suricata-update-config-run.yml playbook will include the corelight-suricata-update role.
+- The suricata-update.yml playbook will include the corelight-suricata-update role.
 It will install, configure and run Suricata-update.
-- The suricata-update-run.yml will only run Suricata-update.
+- The suricata-update-cron-job.yml will include the corelight-suricata-update-cron-job role.
+It will only run Suricata-update.
 It will not install anything or modify Suricata-update sources.

 ### corelight.yml playbook